bitcoin/bips/bip-0139/wallet_potential_usage.md

 Separately, BIP-329's Additional Fields already cover something recorded below as missing:
 `rate` and `fmv` are exactly Electrum's per-transaction fiat cost-basis data (`set_fiat_value`), so that gap is closed upstream too.

+## `proprietary` needs no change

+The six `~` on `wallet.proprietary` were a scoring artefact.
+No wallet has a field named `proprietary`, but every one has application-specific data and nowhere else to put it - Core's wallet flags and node config, Sparrow's `walletConfig` and `walletTable`, Nunchuk's `tapsigners`/`deleted_wallets`, Electrum's `db_metadata`, Green's settings and client blob.
+All are ✓ on interest; the bucket is simply created at export time.

+Two objections were considered and rejected:

+- **That importers discard it.** The Importing section says to "discard unsupported fields", which drops another application's proprietary data on a round trip.
+This is
+  intended: a backup is a snapshot written by one wallet, and a wallet that re-exports is writing its own backup, not editing someone else's.
+- **That keys could collide without namespacing.** They cannot in practice.
+A backup file is not expected to be written or updated by two different applications, so the key space belongs to whichever wallet wrote the file.

+Core's draft did introduce `wallet_flags` and `bitcoin_conf` as top-level keys rather than nesting them under `proprietary`, which is worth noting as an implementation detail to reconcile, but it does not indicate a problem with the field.

 ## Missing fields